NLnetLabs/routinator/doc/manual/source/configuration.rst

 if there is a :file:`$HOME/.routinator.conf` file and if it exists, use it.
 If no configuration file is available, the default values are used.

+You can specify the location of the RPKI cache directory using the :option:`--repository-dir` option.
+If you don't, one will be created in the default location :file:`$HOME/.rpki-cache/repository`.
+The :doc:`HTTP service<http-service>` and :doc:`RTR service<rtr-service>` must be started explicitly using the command line options :option:`--http` and :option:`--rtr`, respectively.

 You can view the default settings Routinator runs with using:

 .. code-block:: text